Guidance for recording

 - The Judge will time your run according to the video you submit.
 Please record each challenge attempt in one video with no cuts.
 This means that if you are required to run a course multiple times, the multiple runs should be back to back without stopping recording.
 If you feel your run is particularly fast and/or difficult for the Judge to time accurately, please provide some way of showing the timing of your run on the video.
 This could be, for example, an overlaid timer.

-- Where there are control options for a challenge (for instance, Remote Control or Autonomous for some challenges, or the exact control method for, e.g., Up the Garden Path) or other different options (such as which box you are targeting in Feed the Fish, for example, or which Stacking method you are using for Tidy Up the Toys), please state these clearly at the start of the video.
+- Where there are control options for a challenge (for instance, Remote Control or Autonomous) or other different options (such as whether you are whistling in Shepherd’s Pi, for example), please state these clearly at the start of the video.
 This can be done either so the Judge can hear it, or in the form of a caption.
 Imagine you are a Judge and you have ONLY the video to base your scoring on.
 We will also ask for this information on the submission form.
 This is just to ensure that we give the Judge as much information as possible.

 - Please make your videos as high resolution as possible (but only up to 1080p, please, to keep file sizes manageable), as still and as clear as you can, with as favourable a camera angle as possible.
 Aim for maximum visibility within the frame of your video so that it makes life easy for the Judge.